 11.9.
 Status display

 11.9.1.
-To provide information on the status of the AS (set, unset, alarm setting period, alarm has been activated), the installation of optical displays is allowed inside and optical signals outside the passenger compartment is allowed.
+To provide information on the status of the AS (set, unset, alarm setting period, alarm has been activated), optical displays inside and outside the passenger compartment are allowed.
 Any optical signal or any use of lighting and light-signalling devices outside the passenger compartment shall fulfil the requirements of UN Regulation No. 48.

 11.9.2.
-If an indication of short-term "dynamic" processes such as changes from "set" to "unset" and vice versa is provided, it shall be optical according to paragraph 6.9.1.
+If an indication of short-term "dynamic" processes such as changes from "set" to "unset" and vice versa is provided, it shall be optical according to paragraph 11.9.1.
 Such optical indication may also be produced by the simultaneous operation of the direction indicators and/or passenger compartment lamp(s), provided that the duration of the optical indication by the direction indicators does not exceed 3 seconds.